gengstrand/clojure-news-feed/server/feed9/README.md

 ## Load Testing

-We see a little under 8,000 create outbound RPM with 5 ms average latency for about 10 minutes.
-After that, the CPU maxes out and throughput grinds to a halt.
-Not sure why.
-Nothing in the application log indicates any problems.
+We tested this microservice using our standard load test environment.
+For the first 10 minutes, it maintained a steady outbound post throughput of 5,000 RPM with an average duration of 25 ms and a 99th percentile of 111 ms. After that, performance became very sporatic.
+Throughput ranged from 13 to 3,000 RPM and average latency ranged from 2 to 91 seconds.
+There were very few messages in the application log indicating loss of connectivity to cassandra, mysql, and elasticsearch but not enough to account for the destabilization.
+Nothing in the data store metrics indicated any loss of capability.